featdd/dpn_glossary/Documentation/ChangeLog/Index.rst

 ChangeLog
 ---------

+v3.2.2
+  - Use multibyte functions to properly process non ascii characters for pagination

 v3.2.1
   - Fix TCA sorting for synonyms & descriptions in term inline fields
   - Add option to keep the origin term for data wrap when parsing synonyms